 We expect board directors to be able to devote sufficient time to fulfil their duties, including to build and maintain a good understanding of the company and to fully absorb and be able to challenge the information presented to them by management.
-We will consider recommending voting against a director who has missed a material number of board meetings without a satisfactory explanation, such as illness or compassionate leave, being disclosed to shareholders.
 As a broad guideline, we do not support directors holding more than five directorships at public companies and in this context, we consider a non-executive chair role to be roughly equivalent to two directorships.